ChangYeop-Yang/Study-Swift/iOS.md

 * Your app’s current state defines what system resources are available to it.
 Because active apps are visible onscreen and must respond to user interactions, they have priority when it comes to using system resources.
 Background apps are not visible onscreen, and therefore have more limited access to system resources and receive limited execution time.

+* * *

+#### # Manage Life Cycle Events

+* **Launch.** </br>Your app transitions from the not running to the inactive or background state.
+Use this transition to prepare your app to run.

+* **Activation.** </br>Your app transitions from the inactive to the active state.
+Prepare your app to run in the foreground and be visible onscreen.

+* **Deactivation.** </br>Your app transitions from the active to the inactive state.
+Quiet your app, perhaps only temporarily.

+* **Background execution.** </br>Your app transitions from the inactive or not running state to the background state.
+Prepare to handle only essential tasks while running offscreen.

+* **Termination.** </br>Your app transitions from any running state to the not running state.
+(Suspended apps are not notified when they are terminated.)
+Cancel all tasks and prepare to exit.

 <p align="center">
   <img src="https://docs-assets.developer.apple.com/published/cfb6ae10b1/high_level_flow_2x_2bc77269-019d-4554-83b8-6aeecb73c348.png" width="350" height="350" />
 </p>